 There can be resonance between the sequence of kicks and the natural oscillator frequency such that α = 2π/q.
 At these resonances, intricate web patterns emerge.
 The Web Map produces a web of stochastic layers when plotted on an extended phase plane.
 The symmetry of the web is controlled by the integer q, and the stochastic layer width is controlled by the perturbation strength K.

 Iterated maps are easy to implement in code.
-Here is a simple Python code to generate maps of different types.
+Here is a simple Matlab code to generate maps of different types.
+(The Python code is on GitHub.)
 You can play with the coupling constant K and the periodicity q.
 For small K, the tapestries are mostly regular.
 But as the coupling K increases, stochastic layers emerge.
 When q is a small even number, tapestries of regular symmetric are generated.
 However, when q is an odd small integer, the tapestries turn into quasi-crystals.

 References and Further Reading